isomerpages/moe-regentsec/index.md

       title: Announcements & Highlights
       id: announcements
       announcement_items:
+        - title: "Experience ITE Programme: A Gateway to Future Educational Pathways"
+          date: 26 February 2025
+          announcement: Our Secondary Two and Three G1 students recently had the opportunity to participate in the Experience ITE Programme at ITE College West, where they gained valuable insights into the diverse courses available and the entry requirements for each courses.
+          link_text: Read more about it here
+          link_url: /experience-ite-programme-a-gateway-to-future-educational-pathways/
         - title: CNY Celebrations 2025
           date: 05 February 2025
           announcement: Slithering into the new year with joy and celebration, Regenites